rathak18/rathak18/README.md

+# 👋 Hi, I'm Rajendra Pathak

+## Node.js Backend Developer

-# 👋 Hi, I'm Rajendra Pathak, a Node.js Backend Developer with around 3 years of experience in crafting robust and scalable applications.
+With a passion for crafting robust and scalable applications.

+---

 ## About Me

-- 🔭 Currently immersed in developing my personal project with a passion for pushing the boundaries of what's possible.
+- 🔭 **Currently:** Developing my personal project with a passion for pushing the boundaries of what's possible.
-- 🌱 Exploring the intricacies of microservices architecture to stay on the cutting edge of technology.
+- 🌱 **Exploring:** The intricacies of microservices architecture to stay on the cutting edge of technology.
-- 👯 Open to collaboration on JavaScript development projects, as I believe in the power of teamwork to create exceptional solutions.
+- 👯 **Open to:** Collaboration on JavaScript development projects, believing in the power of teamwork to create exceptional solutions.
-- 🤔 Seeking assistance and fresh perspectives to elevate my personal project to new heights.
+- 🤔 **Seeking:** Assistance and fresh perspectives to elevate my personal project to new heights.
-- 💬 Ask me about Data Structures and Algorithms, where I thrive in finding efficient and elegant solutions.
+- 💬 **Ask me about:** Data Structures and Algorithms, where I thrive in finding efficient and elegant solutions.
-- 😄 Pronouns: He/Him
+- 😄 **Pronouns:** He/Him
-- ⚡ Fun Fact: My mind is a treasure trove of ideas waiting to be unleashed.
+- ⚡ **Fun Fact:** My mind is a treasure trove of ideas waiting to be unleashed.

+---

 ## Skills